 CINNAMON BUN POKE CAKE

-This cake recipe is incredibly moist, it melts in your mouth!
+This cake recipe is incredibly moist, has a sweet cinnamon filling, and it melts in your mouth!

 What is a Poke Cake?